 The moral to be taken from Deleon’s case, is that if you think your employer has reduced your pay, demoted you to a lower position, reduced your wages, changed your shift or hours, or diminished your responsibilities at work, and you suspect that this decision was made as a result of unlawful discrimination you may have a claim.

 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I …”, “What should I do …,” “My boss discriminated against me because …” or “I was fired for …,” it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.